zhongqin0820/zhongqin0820.github.io/source/resume/resume_en.md

 - [中文简历](https://cvblogs.cn/resume/resume.html)

 # Skills I mastered
+## Specialized Skills
+- Machine Learning: Familiar
+- Web development: Familiar
+- Crawler: Known
+- Concurrent Programming: Known
+- Data Structure and Algorithm: Known
+- CI/CD: Known

 ## Techniques
-### ML frameworks
+- ML frameworks
     - PyTorch: Known and Used
     - TensorFlow: Known and Used

-### DB products
+- DB products
     - MySQL: Known and Used
     - MongoDB: Known and Used
     - InfluxDB: Known and Used

-### Others
+- Others
     - Grafana: Familiar and Used
     - Docker: Known and Used
     - Cocos2dX: Used

 ## Programming languages
-### Familiar
+- Familiar
     - Python: One and a half year
     - Golang: One year

-### Used
+- Used
     - Node.js（JavaScript）: Three months
     - HTML 5: Three months
     - CSS 3: Three months
     - Matlab: One year
     - C++: A half year
     - Java: A half year

 ## Languages
 - English: CET6（534）